Overview

 Entecavir can only be prescribed by a healthcare professional at the hospital.

-If you are running out of your supply you should contact the team that prescribes your immune suppressive treatment to arrange a further prescription.
+If you're running out of your supply, contact the team that prescribes your immune suppressive treatment to arrange another prescription.

 Resource number: 5355/VER1